Receptors are the elements that convey a signal into the cell.

 Nuclear receptors

-As the name indicates, these receptors are located in the nucleus of cells.
-They get activated when ligand molecules enter the nuclear membrane and bind with them.
+- As the name indicates, these receptors are located in the nucleus of cells.

-These nuclear receptors are of two main types like
+These nuclear receptors are of two main types, like

 - Class I: Ex: Estrogen and other steroid receptors.